dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### LBR on Intel Platforms

-Intel has first implemented its Last Branch Record (LBR) facility in its Netburst microarchitecture.
+Intel has first implemented its Last Branch Record (LBR) facility in the Netburst microarchitecture.
 Initially, it could record only 4 most recent branch outcomes.
 It was later enhanced to 16 starting with Nehalem and to 32 starting from Skylake.
 Prior to the Goldencove microarchitecture, LBR was implemented as a set of model-specific registers (MSRs), but now it works within architectural registers.
-The primary advantage is that LBR features are clearly exposed without knowing the model number of the current CPU.
+The primary advantage of it is that LBR features are clearly exposed and there is no need to check the exact model number of the current CPU.
+It makes support in the OS and profiling tools much easier.
 Also, LBR entries can be configured to be included in the PEBS records (see [@sec:secPEBS]).

 The LBR registers act like a ring buffer that is continuously overwritten and provides only 32 most recent branch outcomes.
 Each LBR entry is comprised of three 64-bit values: